puzzle/jenkins-techlab/labs/08_tools.md

 ```

 ?Where is the return value of tools step documented?
 What happens when we do ${xxx}?
+?wouldnt it make sense to replace the withEnv with and environment block?

 The ``tool`` step returns the home directory of the installed tool.
 The ``PATH+<IDENTIFIER>`` syntax specifies
 that the given value should be prepended to the ``PATH`` environment variable, where ``<IDENTIFIER>`` is an arbitrary